-The Company's business activities, together with facts likely to affect its future operations and financial and liquidity positions are set out in the Chairman's Statement and business review.
-In addition, note 24 to the financial statements discloses the Company's capital risk management policy and note 2 details out further considerations made by the Directors in respect of going concern.
+The Company's business activities, together with facts likely to affect its future operations and financial and liquidity positions are set out in the Chairman's Statement and Directors' Strategic Report.
+In addition, note 25 to the financial statements discloses the Company's capital risk management policy and note 2 details further considerations made by the Directors in respect of going concern, including an assessment of the possible impact on the Company arising from COVID-19.

-The Directors, having made due and careful enquiry, are of the opinion that the Company has adequate working capital to execute its operations over the next 12 months.
+The Directors, having made due and careful enquiry, are of the opinion that the Company has or will have access to sufficient funding in order to execute its operations over the next 12 months.
 The Directors therefore have made an informed judgment, at the time of approving the financial statements, that there is a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 As a result, the Directors have adopted the going concern basis of accounting in the preparation of the annual financial statements.